Description Graphs, Matrix-Power Stabilizations and Graph Isomorphism in Polynomial Time: Graph from a Stable Binding Graph

 \item Constructing the graph $\Phi:=(\phi_{ij})$ : For all $i,j\in[n_1]$,

 \end{itemize} Since stable graphs recognize edges, blank edges, basic edges and binding edges, and stable partitions are strongly equitable partitions, it is easy to prove the following proposition.
-(In the appendix, we give an example as illustration on page \pageref{xphi}.)

-\begin{proposition} With the graphs defined as above, the followings hold. \begin{enumerate} \item $B\rightarrowtail \Psi\rightarrowtail\hat{B}$. \item $\Phi\rightarrowtail \Psi\rightarrowtail\hat{B}$. \item The vertex partitions of $\Phi$ and $\Psi$ are, respectively, equitable partitions. \end{enumerate} \end{proposition}
+\begin{proposition} With the graphs defined as above, the followings hold. \begin{enumerate} \item $B\rightarrowtail \Psi\rightarrowtail\WL(B)$. \item $\Phi\rightarrowtail \Psi\rightarrowtail\WL(B)$. \item The vertex partitions of $\Phi$ and $\Psi$ are, respectively, equitable partitions. \end{enumerate} \end{proposition}

-We will give the proof of following properties about graphs just constructed, in which the fact that there exists a binding vertex for each pair of basic vertices is implicitly and essentially used.
+We will give the proof of following properties about graphs just constructed, in which the fact that there exists a binding vertex for each pair of basic vertices is essentially used.

 \begin{theorem} For a connected simple graph $A$ over $[n]$ with $n>2$, we have